Using ultrasonic flow meters to mitigate legionella risk in industrial and public buildings

 Specifically, clamp-on flow meters offer distinct advantages for Legionella risk management.
 Some of these advantages include:

-• Potential to identify changes in water flow that may indicate conditions favorable for Legionella proliferation
+• Ability to identify changes in water flow that may indicate conditions favorable to the proliferation of legionella bacteria.

 Innovative mechanism: ultrasonic flow meters vs Legionella